 '''

 def fix_metadata(self, cubes):

-cube = self.get_cube_from_list(cubes)

 cube.units = 'real_units'

 '''

 Detecting this error can be tricky if the units are similar enough.
 It also has a good chance of going undetected until you notice strange results in your diagnostic.

 For the above example, it can be useful to access the variable definition and associated coordinate definitions as provided by the CMOR table.
 For example: